 Side streets are the second step.
 That might be an awesome way to learn how to get along with other traffic participants.
-Few cars, pedestrians, and cyclist will be enough.
+Fewer cars, pedestrians and cyclist will be enough.

 That time is minimal, but it is there…

-Next place that might be a smart choice is a parking lot.
+The next place that might be a smart choice is a parking lot.